-• Phase 1 - Commence operations (Complete): We incurred costs of approximately \$35,000 associated with Phase 1 of our business plan to procure general equipment to enable process development for the production of key APIs from natural product extraction.
-Achieving this manufacturing capability allows us to fulfil supply agreements with academic and research facilities or other companies as permitted by our licence, resulting in first revenue generation.

-- Phase 2 Complete construction of R&D labs and initiate cGMP certification (Projected January 2023): In order to broaden our research capabilities and expand into lab-scale synthetic and biosynthetic production, we will need to complete construction of R&D labs by acquiring equipment utilized in standard synthetic and biosynthetic laboratories.
+- Phase 1 Gain occupancy permit and commence operations (Projected Jan 2022): We are currently awaiting receipt of the occupancy permit for the facility as well as the procurement of general equipment to enable process development for the production of key APIs from natural product extraction before we can commence operations and begin fulfilling orders.
+We anticipate the costs associated with Phase 1 of our business plan to be approximately \$35,000.
+We believe that achieving this manufacturing capability will allow us to fulfil supply agreements with academic and research facilities or other companies as permitted by our licence, resulting in first revenue generation.
+We cannot guarantee that we will receive the occupancy permit, be successful in acquiring the necessary equipment, or secure supply agreements, and such failures would have a material adverse effect on our business and result in an inability to generate revenue. - Phase 2 Complete construction of R&D labs and initiate cGMP certification (Projected April 2022): In order to broaden our research capabilities and expand into lab-scale synthetic and biosynthetic production, we will need to complete construction of R&D labs by acquiring equipment utilized in standard synthetic and biosynthetic laboratories.
 We anticipate the costs associated with Phase 2 of our business plan to be approximately \$700,000.
 We believe these expanded capabilities will allow us to potentially generate more revenue contingent upon future supply agreements.
 In parallel, we intend to initiate the process of obtaining cGMP certification of key processes involved in the production of APIs.
 We cannot guarantee that we will be able to obtain additional supply agreements that would warrant the planned expansion, and we may not be able to procure the critical infrastructure necessary to expand.
 Any such failure would have a material adverse effect on our business and may result in an inability to generate additional revenues.
-We may choose to delay any such expansions in the event that the needs of the market do not warrant such production outputs in an effort to minimize overhead. - Phase 3 Achieve production-scale manufacturing capabilities and cGMP certification (Projected June 2023): Contingent upon market demands, we intend to expand to production-scale manufacturing capabilities by procuring larger production-scale equipment.
+We may choose to delay any such expansions in the event that the needs of the market do not warrant such production outputs in an effort to minimize overhead. - Phase 3 Achieve production-scale manufacturing capabilities and cGMP certification (Projected Nov 2022): Contingent upon market demands, we intend to expand to production-scale manufacturing capabilities by procuring larger production-scale equipment.
 We also aim to obtain cGMP certification pursuant to our goal of becoming a preferred supplier of cGMP-grade APIs and other compounds.
-We anticipate the costs associated with Phase 3 of our business plan to be approximately \$1,500,000.
+We anticipate the costs associated with Phase 3 of our business plan to be approximately \$2,000,000.
 Contingent upon obtaining additional supply agreements and growing our network, we intend to generate increased revenues from additional sales and expand into human clinical trials.
 We cannot guarantee that we will be able to obtain additional supply agreements that would warrant our planned expansion, we may not be able to procure the critical infrastructure necessary to expand, and we may not successfully obtain a cGMP certification.
 Any such failure would have a material adverse effect on our business and may result in an inability to generate additional revenues.
 We may also choose to delay any such expansions in the event that the needs of the market do not warrant such production outputs in an effort to minimize overhead.